 Committees provide the infrastructure to support CAA alumni leaders and clubs with the resources needed to engage with Columbians around the world.
 There are committees that address Columbia Alumni Leaders Weekend planning, associations and clubs, digital marketing, programming, honors and prizes, recent alumni, and student relations.

 Alumni Medalists are recognized for building Columbia's community—whether regionally, online, in specific Schools, or in cross-campus initiatives.
 Recipients are honored at University Commencement and at the Alumni Medalists Gala during Columbia Alumni Leaders Weekend.
-Learn more about the 2018 Alumni Medalists through their bios and their videos.
+Learn more about the 2019 Alumni Medalists through their bios.